-It’s pretty common for vegans to crave meat.
+It’s pretty common for vegans and vegetarians to crave meat.

 You eat something regularly all your life, and then all of a sudden it’s gone.
 That disrupts a lot of old habits and expectations that your brain has.